ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/InputOutputFiles.rst

    * :doc:`3D Pressure Level Fields <../../tables/SRW_PRSLEV_table>`

 Use the instructions in the `UPP User's Guide <https://upp.readthedocs.io/en/latest/InputsOutputs.html#control-file>`__ to make modifications to the ``fv3lam.xml`` file and to remake the flat text file, called ``postxconfig-NT-fv3lam.txt`` (default), that the UPP reads.

-..
-COMMENT: Add crosslink to UPP docs; then update here.

 After creating the new flat text file to reflect the changes, users will need to modify their ``config.yaml`` to point the workflow to the new text file.
 In ``config.yaml``, set the following: